microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 ## Sign in to Azure AI Studio

-For this workshop we will be working on Azure AI Studio, especially focusing on the playground feature.
+In this workshop we will be working on Azure AI Studio, focusing especially on the playground feature.

-1. In the Desktop, click on **Microsoft Edge** browser.
+1. On the Desktop, click on **Microsoft Edge** browser.
 2. Type +++https://ai.azure.com+++ on the search box to access Azure AI Studio.
 The browser will open a new tab with the Azure AI Studio Homepage as shown in the following image.

 ![Homepage of Azure AI Studio](./Images/ai-studio-homepage.png)

 ## Navigating Azure AI Studio

-1. Let's start by clicking on **Sign In**, you can find the sign in link in the top right of the window, and entering the following credentials when prompted for the login credentials:
+1. Start by clicking **Sign In**, you can find the sign in link in the top right of the window, and enter the following credentials when prompted for the login credentials:
     -  Email: +++@lab.CloudPortalCredential(User1).Username+++
     -  Password: +++@lab.CloudPortalCredential(User1).Password+++